tobyhodges/studious-happiness/episodes/32a-flags.md

 - "Handle flags and files separately in a command-line program."
 - "Practice making branches and merging in a Git repository."
 keypoints:
-- "Make different branches in a Git reposityory to try different methods."
+- "Make different branches in a Git repository to try different methods."
 - "Use bash's `time` command to time scripts."
 ---